jsmienk/BDCSH/REPORT.md

 >A program that determines for each IP address how often a hit is administered.

+A hit is just a request to a webserver.
+This is a single line in the source file.
+For this assignment we just count all IP occurrences in the access log file that is always in the first position.

 ##### 1.3.1 Mapper

 The goal of this mapper is to split the input value on whitespace and then to check if the string array is long enough to be processed.
+Splitting on words does not work, because it will spit the IP address in four partials.
 If that is the case, the mapper will write a key,value.
-The key being the IP as `Text` and the value being `1`
+The key being the IP as `Text` and the value being `1`, an `IntWritable`.

 ```java
 class IPMapper extends Mapper<LongWritable, Text, Text, IntWritable> {